mkffl/mkffl.github.io/_posts/2022-10-21-mediation.markdown

 I use pymc3 to craft and sample from imaginary Data Generatin Processes (DGPs).
 The true parameters of this DGP can then be compared with causal inference estimates.

-In general, simulated data - or fake/dummy/synthetic (that one sounds more scientic) - can be generated using `scipy` or `numpy`'s random variables, which is fine for simple DGPs like a multivariate gaussian, but beyond this I find the code unreadable.
+Simulated data - or fake/dummy/synthetic data - can be generated using `scipy` or `numpy`'s random variables, which is fine for simple DGPs like a multivariate gaussian, but beyond this I find the code unreadable.
 Probability graphs are easier to read because they define the process for one observation, and the sampling method takes care of the rest.

 `pymc3` might sound overkill for this, because I don't need any bayesian inference functionality just to create DGPs, but the library interface is simple and it comes with useful tools like diagram visualisation.

 A bayesian probabilistic graph is a set of conditional probability distributions (CPD) for each node. (starting nodes like Citizenship are just prior probabilities, i.e. not conditioned on any variables).
 To get a DGP, I need to define each node's probability distribution, conditioned on the depending nodes.
-For example, Business Unit ($p(B_b \vert C_c, E_b)$) is Bernoulli rv defined for all 4 cases corresponding to the values that (C, E) can jointly take.
+For example, Business Unit ($p(B_b \vert C_c, E_b)$) is a Bernoulli rv defined for all 4 cases corresponding to the values that (C, E) can jointly take.

 Defining a DGP in this way means that constraints can be enforced by expressing them as CPDs defined in the graph.
 See the next appendix for details.

 ### Appendix 2

+To prove that there exists a discriminatory model, called `model3`, that returns the same query results a the non-discriminatory model `model1`, the following must be true
+- Requirement 1: in `model1` and `model3` promotion promotion rates by business unit must be the same for each ethnic group
+- Requirement 2: promotion rates for BAME employees must be lower than for non
+- Requirement 3: the expected value of the probabilty of promotions must be the same for both models

 Notation